shilinyan99/AIDE/README.md

 We test the codes in the following environments, other versions may also be compatible:

-- CUDA 11.8
+- CUDA 11.3
 - Python 3.10
-- Pytorch 2.0.1
+- Pytorch 1.11.0

 ## Installation

+Please refer to [install.md](docs/install.md) for installation.

+## Dataset

+### Training Set
+We adopt the training set in [CNNSpot](https://github.com/peterwang512/CNNDetection) and [GenImage](https://github.com/Andrew-Zhu/GenImage)

+### Test Set
+The whole test set we used in our experiments can be downloaded from [AIGCDetectBenchmark](https://github.com/Ekko-zn/AIGCDetectBenchmark?tab=readme-ov-file) and [GenImage](https://github.com/Andrew-Zhu/GenImage)

-## Model Zoo and Results
+## Model Zoo

+Our training checkpoints can be downloaded from [link](https://drive.google.com/drive/folders/1qvUz0MgrVwG1B1ntkUVcRuYY0864jqcy?usp=sharing)

 ## Acknowledgement

 This repo is based on [ConvNeXt](https://github.com/facebookresearch/ConvNeXt-V2).
-We also refer to the repositories [CNNSpot](https://github.com/peterwang512/CNNDetection)、[AIGCDetectBenchmark](https://github.com/Ekko-zn/AIGCDetectBenchmark?tab=readme-ov-file) and [DNF](https://github.com/YichiCS/DNF).
+We also refer to the repositories [CNNSpot](https://github.com/peterwang512/CNNDetection)、[AIGCDetectBenchmark](https://github.com/Ekko-zn/AIGCDetectBenchmark?tab=readme-ov-file)、[GenImage](https://github.com/Andrew-Zhu/GenImage) and [DNF](https://github.com/YichiCS/DNF).
 Thanks for their wonderful works.

 ## Contact